nesfit/ICS/Lectures/Lecture_11/Lecture.md

 ## .NET Standard

-- a formal specification of .NET APIs that are available on multiple .NET implementations
+- A formal specification of .NET APIs that are available on multiple .NET implementations.
-- motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem.
+- The motivation behind .NET Standard was to establish greater uniformity in the .NET ecosystem.
-- Specification of API coverage
+- Standardized API coverage across implementations
 - *Interface* to program against
-- Eliminates conditional compilation
+- Reduces the need for conditional compilation

 **.NET 5 and later versions adopt a different approach to establishing uniformity that eliminates the need for .NET Standard in most scenarios.**
 [No new versions of .NET Standard will be released.](https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/)